Huntington County Indiana assistance programs.

 Love in the Name of Christ (call (260) 356-0933) is a non-profit that provides cash grants and financial assistance for paying expenses such as rent, utilities, heating bills and may even have funds to help with mortgage payments to qualified clients when available.
 Other programs include a week's worth of diapers and wipes.
 Get access to baby food, formula, diaper bags, misc.
 Food can be offered to sustain someone for up to three days.
 Another program provides up to 3 outfits of clothing per individual as available.

 There is a Salvation Army in Huntington Indiana.
 Call this non-profit charity at (260) 356-3485.
 The agency provides a limited amount of assistance.
-Apply for free food, rent assistance programs, heating and utilities assistance, emergency lodging in hotels or motels, and clothing in some cases.
+Apply for free food, rent assistance programs, heating and utilities assistance, or free emergency lodging in hotels or motels. there may also be free clothing, Christmas toys or back to school supplies in some cases.
 To qualify for assistance from this local branch of the Salvation Army, the client or applicant must have denials from their Township Trustee.

 Huntington Township Trustee (call (260) 356-5218).
 The state law of Indiana requires that every town offer basic assistance, which can include but is not limited to hotel and motel lodging, emergency shelter, groceries and food, prescriptions, funeral and burial expenses, medical and health care services, rent help, transportation, funds for paying heating bills and utilities, and sometimes personal supplies, such as clothing.